What to do about debt if you lose your job

 - Short-term income protection insurance will replace a proportion of your income for up to 12 or 24 months.

-In the past, because of the way payment protection policies were sold, you may not realise that you have this cover.
+In the past, because of the way payment protection policies were sold, you might not realise that you have this cover.
 Ask your lender whether your mortgage, loan or credit card is covered by insurance.

 Step 3 – Prioritise your remaining debts

 Always give priority to your mortgage or rent and household bills.
-Your credit card company may be quicker to remind you of a missed payment, but don’t be tempted to take risks with the roof over your head.
+Your credit card company might be quicker to remind you of a missed payment, but don’t be tempted to take risks with the roof over your head.

 Losing your job can easily tip you over from a situation where you were managing your repayments into one where they’re starting to feel out of control.